 This is a distortion that backs up a person’s feelings, in that, if they feel strongly it must be true.
 For example, if we feel unloved, then surely no one else can love us?

-Cognitive Behavioral Therapy Techniques for ‘Emotional Reasoning’
+CBT Technique for ‘Emotional Reasoning’

 Become aware of the negative thoughts or behaviors that lead up to your emotional feelings.
 You can then begin to challenge them.